sahib/brig/docs/contributing.rst

 us some more insights.

 **Are bug reports okay?** Sure.
 If you already fix the bug it's even better.
+Please use the ``brig bug`` command to get a template with all the info we need.

 **Are very small feature requests okay?** If it's only about changing or extending an existing feature, it's probably fine.
 Feel free to create an issue